ARM-software/armnn/src/backends/README.md

 ## The IMemoryManager interface

 Backends may choose to implement custom memory management.
-ArmNN supports this concept through this mechanism:
+ArmNN supports this concept through the following
+mechanism:

 * the ```IBackendInternal``` interface has a ```CreateMemoryManager()``` function which is called before creating the workload factory
-* the memory manager is passed to the ```CreateWorkloadFactory(...)``` function so the workload factory can use it for creating the backend specific workloads
+* the memory manager is passed to the ```CreateWorkloadFactory(...)``` function so the workload factory can use it for creating the backend-specific workloads
 * the LoadedNetwork calls ```Acquire()``` on the memory manager before it starts executing the network and it calls ```Release()``` in its destructor

 ## The Optimizations

-The backends may choose to implement backend specific optimizations.
+The backends may choose to implement backend-specific optimizations.
 This is supported through the ```GetOptimizations()``` method of the IBackendInternal interface.
 This function may return a vector of optimization objects and the optimizer runs these after all general optimization is performed on the network.

 ## The IBackendContext interface

-Backends may need to be notified when a network is loaded or unloaded.
-To support that one can implement the optional [IBackendContext](backendsCommon/IBackendContext.hpp) interface.
+Backends may need to be notified whenever a network is loaded or unloaded.
+To support that, one can implement the optional [IBackendContext](backendsCommon/IBackendContext.hpp) interface.
 The framework calls the ```CreateBackendContext(...)``` method for each backend in the Runtime.
 If the backend returns a valid unique pointer to a backend context, then the runtime will hold this for its entire lifetime.
-It then calls these interface functions for each stored context:
+It then calls the following interface functions for each stored context:

 * ```BeforeLoadNetwork(NetworkId networkId)```
 * ```AfterLoadNetwork(NetworkId networkId)```